 Indirect methods make use of an empirical correlation between equipment failures and signal quality.
-Equipment failures, such as power supply failures and laser temperature, may be detected by built-in self-test functions.
-These indicators are likely to be very system and implementation dependent.
+Equipment failures such as power supply failures, laser temperature, etc., may be detected by built-in self-test functions.
+These indicators are likely to be very system- and implementation-dependent.

-Indirect methods mainly indicate that the system is operating, and it is assumed that the signal quality is also degraded, when an equipment parameter is outside the specified range.
+Indirect methods mainly indicate that the system is operating, and one assumes that the signal quality is also degraded, when an equipment parameter is outside the specified range.

-However, a correct equipment parameter is no guarantee of signal integrity, since there may be other impairments that affect the signal quality (e.g., fibre attenuation).
+However, a correct equipment parameter is no guarantee of signal integrity since there may be other impairments that affect the signal quality (e.g., fibre attenuation).